-as soon as $\dH(G,G') \leq \epsilon_0(G)$. \end{lemma}
+as soon as $d_{\mathcal{H}}(G,G') \leq\epsilon_0(G)$. \end{lemma}

-\paragraph{Remark.} We note that the bound obtained in this lemma is substantially stronger than the lemma obtained by Lemma~\ref{Lem-diff-1} part (a).
+\begin{Remark*} We note that the bound obtained in this lemma is substantially stronger than the one obtained by Lemma~\ref{Lem-diff-1} part (a).
 This is due to the asymmetric roles of $G$, which is held fixed, and $G'$, which can vary.
 As a result, constant $c_2$ as stated in the present lemma is independent of $G'$ but allowed to be dependent on $G$.
-By constrast, constant $c_1$ in Lemma~\ref{Lem-diff-1} part (a) is independent of both $G$ and $G'$.
+By contrast, constant $c_1$ in Lemma~\ref{Lem-diff-1} part (a) is independent of both $G$ and $G'$. \end{Remark*}